ysraell/random-forest-mc/README.md

     - ~~the features used,~~ [Done]
     - ~~how many decision nodes,~~ [Done]
     - ~~compatible with rich comparison operands based on the score.~~ [Done]
-- New feature (new class): create new forests from a cross merging between other forests, with proportionalities as input parameters:
+- New feature (new class): create new forests from a cross merging between other forests, for a given amount of trees for the output forest:~
+    - if not given output size, perform a simply concatenation;
+    - by the sorting of the scores already avaliable.
     - by randomness;
     - by optimization, based on a GA and MC approaches, using a given test dataset;
-    - by the sorting of the scores already avaliable.
     - Design as a subclass of the `RandomForestMC` for optimization approaches and a function for randomness and sorted merging.
 - Create a notebook with [Memray](https://github.com/bloomberg/memray) applied to the model with different datasets.
 - ~~Add `__len__` and `__getitem__` considering a tree as a item, `__contains__` hashing the trees.
 Consider extend the model's classe using `list`.~~ [Done].